CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 To aid in troubleshooting, utilize the following monitoring tools and endpoints:

-- **Callback Status Endpoint**: Use the [/callbacks/statuses](https://developer.cisco.com/meraki/api-v1/get-organization-webhooks-callbacks-status/) endpoint to check the delivery status of callbacks.
+- **Callback Status Operation**: Use the [/callbacks/statuses](https://developer.cisco.com/meraki/api-v1/get-organization-webhooks-callbacks-status/) endpoint to check the delivery status of callbacks.
 - **Webhook Logs**: Review the [webhook logs](https://developer.cisco.com/meraki/api-v1/get-organization-webhooks-logs/) for detailed information on the delivery and any errors encountered.

 - **Postman**: Setup a [mock server](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) to test your webhooks.